jpjones76/SeisIO.jl/docs/src/Appendices/function_list.rst

 Convert Julian day ``j`` of year ``y`` to month, day.
 Returns a tuple.

+.. function:: f = lcfs(fs::Array{Float64,1})

+Find *L*owest *C*ommon *fs*, the lowest fs at which data sampled at each frequency in `fs` can be upsampled by repeating an integer number of copies of each sample value.

+For ridiculous or arbitrary combinations of sampling rates, e.g. `lcfs([62.5, 48.3, 3.0])`, you should really just use `DSP.resample` to approximate.

 .. function:: j = md2j(y, m, d)

 Convert month ``m``, day ``d`` of year ``y`` to Julian day ``j``.